-Beau Levesque is in his first season as a graduate assistant with the St. John’s men’s basketball program.
+Beau Levesque is in his second season as a graduate assistant with the St. John’s men’s basketball program.
 Levesque helps manage the team’s video operations while also assisting with statistical analysis and scouting reports.

 Prior to St. John’s, Levesque played professionally in Spain for two years, spending the 2014-15 campaign with Oviedo Baloncesto of the Liga Espanola de Baloncesto (LEB) gold division and the 2015-16 season with Araberri Basket in the LEB silver division.
 In his final season with Araberri Basket, Levesque helped guide the team to the LEB Silver Playoff Championship and was named the Most Valuable Player of the championship series.
 He garnered First Team All-League honors and collected seven Most Valuable Player of the Week awards.